×

 With all the output settings completed, you can click "Convert Now" directly to download all the selected titles to your USB.
 Once finished, your Apple Music songs will be saved directly to the USB drive and ready to play anywhere.

-Part 3.
-FAQs About Transfering Apple Music to USB
+FAQs About Transferring Apple Music to USB Flash Drives

 Q1.
 Where Are Apple Music Downloads Stored?